The Legend of Dragoon: Gameplay

-The Legend of Dragoon features three modes of play: the area map, the field, and the battle screen.
-Players explore the world of The Legend of Dragoon by following predetermined routes on a linear 3D map.
-At the end of each route are various representations of areas for the player to enter, including towns and dungeons.
-As the game progresses more routes are revealed for the player to traverse.
-In the field map, the player navigates fully scaled versions of the areas represented on the world map, which are superimposed on pre-rendered backgrounds.
-The player can explore the environment, talk with characters and advance the story.
+The Legend of Dragoon is a role-playing game (RPG) focused on fantasy elements.
+It features three modes of play: the area map, the field, and the battle screen.
+In the first mode, players explore the world of The Legend of Dragoon by following predetermined routes on a linear 3D map.
+At the end of each route are towns and dungeons for the player to explore.
+The player can access new routes and areas as the plot progresses.
+In the field mode, the player navigates fully scaled versions of the locations represented on the area map, superimposed on pre-rendered backgrounds.
+The player can explore the environment, interact with characters and advance the story.
+At important story moments, the game will explain plot elements using CGI clips.

-At random intervals on the area map and in field mode, and at specific moments in the story, the game will enter the battle screen.
+At random intervals on the area map and in field mode in some locations, and at specific moments in the story, the game will enter the battle screen.
 A maximum of three characters are used in each battle.
-On a party member’s turn, the player chooses a command for their character to take such as attacking with a weapon, guarding to recover health, using items, or running away.
-When the "attack" option is selected a quick-time event mechanic is activated called “addition”.
+The player's opponents include monsters and characters introduced in the plot.
+On a party member's turn, the player chooses a command for their character to take such as attacking with a weapon, guarding to recover health, using items, or running away.
+When the "attack" option is selected, a quick time event mechanic called "addition" is activated.
 Two blue squares appear on the screen and start to converge.
 If the player presses a button when the squares overlap the character will continue the addition and do more damage.
-Characters will receive multiple additions over the course of the game, which have longer chains and deal more damage.
+Characters gain access to multiple additions over the course of the game, which have longer chains and deal more damage.
 The longer additions, however, allow enemies the opportunity to counter and the player needs to press a different button to continue their attack.
 A player can also select a magic attack item where the player can increase the strength of the attack by repeatedly pressing a button.